Laléna

 "Laléna" (also spelled "Lalena") is the title of a composition by Donovan.
 Billboard described the single as a "beautiful and intriguing original ballad."
 Cash Box said that "sweet strings accent a hauntingly beautiful folk-flavored ballad which gets stronger with each listen."
+Record World said that Donovan "uses his reedy voice exquisitely."

 History

 In 2004, Donovan revealed that the song was inspired by the actress Lotte Lenya and that the song's lyrics, addressed to a societally marginalized woman, were Donovan's reaction to Lenya's character in the film version of The Threepenny Opera: